Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 When you get a manuscript evaluation, you’re getting . . .

-the insight of a pro who understands your type of book and who can weigh in on the strengths and weaknesses of the manuscript—its overall structure to elements such as character development (fiction), pacing, the clarity of the argument (nonfiction), and the organization and structure of the book.
+the insight of a pro who understands your type of book and who can weigh in on the strengths and weaknesses of the manuscript—from its overall structure to elements such as character development (fiction), pacing, the clarity of the argument (nonfiction), and the organization and structure of the book.

 A manuscript assessment helps you improve your manuscript and better pitch it to readers and/or publishers.

-You may not want a manuscript evaluation if there’s still more self-editing you plan to do, if you can’t handle constructive criticism, if you really need a more in-depth edit or a more zoomed in line-by-line edit.
+You may not want a manuscript evaluation if there’s still more self-editing you plan to do, if you can’t handle constructive criticism, if you really need a more in-depth edit, or if you need a more zoomed-in line-by-line edit.

 Hiring a manuscript evaluation editor might be for you!